Code-Institute-Submissions/Elitept/README.md

 1. Navigation bar: This allows user to easily navigate the page and get to whichever section they want.
 To do this, they simplify click on the relevant section on the navigation bar.
-1. Services: This allows potential clients to see what services we offer, which will help them decide which one to pick.
+1. Programs: This allows potential clients to see what services we offer, which will help them decide which one to pick.
 By offering these, it highlights our varied services.
 1. Personal Trainers: In this section we highlight the members of our team, and a brief background, this allows users to make a more informed decision, as to who to go with for personal training.